-Consolidation would eliminate some command staff positions, potentially resulting in minimal to moderate cost savings.
-Consolidation would reduce overhead through the elimination of four captain, one lieutenant colonel, and one colonel position.
-These positions would be redundant as they already exist in DGIF's command staff structure.
+Consolidation would eliminate some supervisory positions, potentially resulting in minimal to moderate cost savings.
+Consolidation would reduce overhead through the elimination of four captains, one lieutenant colonel, and one colonel.
+These supervisory positions would be redundant as they already exist in DGIF's command staff structure.

-The cost analyses that assess the impact that consolidation would have on administrative overhead took into account the elimination of the six command staff positions and addition of one sergeant position.
-It would be expected that an additional sergeant position would be needed in the Tidewater area to meet DGIF's staffing ratio of five officers to one sergeant in that area.
+JLARC's cost analyses that assessed consolidation's impact on administrative overhead took into account the elimination of the six command staff positions and addition of one sergeant position.
+An additional sergeant position likely would be needed in the Tidewater area to meet DGIF's staffing ratio of five officers to one sergeant in that area.

-The magnitude of cost savings from eliminating administrative overhead is dependent on the salary that the remaining administrative personnel would receive.
-All salary level scenarios would result in cost savings compared to each agency maintaining their own police force due to the elimination of a net of five positions (Figure H-3).
-Depending on the salary, cost savings range from \$1.5 million to \$1.9 million.
+The magnitude of cost savings from eliminating administrative overhead depends on the salaries of the remaining administrative personnel.
+All salary level scenarios would result in cost savings compared with each agency maintaining its own police force because of the elimination of a net of five positions (Figure H-3).
+Depending on the salaries of administrative staff in a combined agency, cost savings range from \$1.5 million to \$1.9 million.
 The scenario that provides the most significant cost savings would be if all officers receive 75 percent of the average DGIF salary.
 This would result in approximately \$1.9 million in cost savings.

-FIGURE H-3 Consolidating VMRC and DGIF would result in cost savings in terms of administrative personnel
+FIGURE H-3 Consolidating VMRC and DGIF would result in cost savings for supervisory personnel